HATI-dot-EXE/HATI-dot-EXE/README.md

 - 👋 Hi, I’m @HATI-dot-EXE
 - 👀 I’m interested in: Knowledge
 - 🌱 I’m currently learning: HTML/PHP/C#/JAVA/JAVASCRIPT
-- 💞️ I’m looking to collaborate on: <Top Secret>
+- 💞️ I’m looking to collaborate on: Secret.
-- 📫 How to reach me: <H A T I/>#9155
+- 📫 How to reach me: Discord :)
 - Coffee 25/8
 - Let's do this!